cmaureir/progra-alma/lectures/week4/lecture15.rst

 Depending of the content, there are many file-types.
-We will work with the file-text, which contain text, and can be opened and modificated using a text-editor, like Notepad.
+We will work with the file-text, which contain text, and can be opened and modified using a text-editor, like Notepad.
 The text-file generally has names finishing with a ``.txt``.

-Work with a file is a nightmare in some programmig languages, but is very simple in Python.
+Work with a file is a nightmare in some programming languages, but is very simple in Python.

 First of all, you must know that an instance of a file